Aishiteruio/Aishiteruio/README.md

 - 👋 Hi, I’m Casio and i still don't know nothing about code.
-Need some halp.
+Need some help.
 Need some support, practices and companion in the fight for better tommorow.
 - 👀 I’m interested in finding smart and cute gf but lat's talk seriously.
 - 🌱 I’m currently learning what is wordpress used for.